johnnovak/RML-Amiga/docs/docs/manual/input-handling.md

 ## Gamepads

-Most [CDTV and Amiga CD32 games](cdtv-and-cd32-games.md) are meant to played with the gamepad that came with the console.
+Most [CDTV and Amiga CD32 games](cdtv-and-cd32-games.md) are meant to be played with the gamepad that came with the console.
 It's best to use a physical game controller with these games as the keyboard mappings for the emulated gamepad can be rather awkward.
 To use your physical gamepad (e.g., an Xbox 360 controller), press the green **A** button on it after starting the game and WinUAE will auto-plug it into port 2 (if you're using some other game controller, press the button that is in the same location as the **A** button on the Xbox 360 controller).